-The Jansen resource lies within the locally extensive and consistent Prairie Evaporite formation, which forms part of the Elk Point basin.
+The Jansen resource lies within the locally extensive and consistent Prairie Evaporite formation, which forms part of the Elk Point Basin.
 The regional geology is classified into three stratigraphic segments.

 The deposit is hosted at a depth of 900m to 1,000m.
 The main potash bearing zone plunges gently from the north-east to the south-west.
 It is underlain by a sequence of limestone, dolomites and anhydrites that host reef mound sequences known as Winnipegosis.
-Overlying the zone are the Mannville formation, the Davidson Evaporite and Hubbart Salt formations, the Dawson Bay formation as well as collapse structures.
+Overlying the zone are the Mannville formation, the Davidson Evaporite and Hubbart Salt formations, the Dawson Bay formation, as well as collapse structures.

 Also known as the Blairmore formation, the Mannville formation comprises a sequence of clean sandstone interbedded with shales.
 The Dawson Bay formation hosts two halite beds, the uppermost Hubbart salt and the Davidson Evaporite.
 The two halite beds are separated by an anhydrite bed within the Davidson Evaporite.

-Sylvinite-hosted beds within these members contain a combination of sylvite, halite, trace amounts of carnallite and water-insoluble minerals including clay, anhydrite and dolomite.
-Together this mixture composes the sylvinite rock.
+Sylvinite-hosted beds within these members contain a combination of sylvite, halite, trace amounts of carnallite and water-insoluble minerals, including clay, anhydrite, and dolomite.
+Together, this mixture composes the sylvinite rock.

 Mining will involve the long room and pillar method.
 The potash-bearing members will be accessed through a production and service shaft that will be sunk 1km from the surface.
-BHP Billiton has initiated drilling for the ground freezing process, required to sink the shaft.
+BHP Billiton initiated drilling for the ground freezing process, required to sink the shaft.

 Several rooms will be cut into the potash-bearing zones, leaving several pillars to hold the mine roof.
 As mining proceeds, a grid-type pattern of rooms and pillars will be created.
 The ore will be mined using large borers.
 Through conveyors, the mined ore will be brought to the production shaft that will hoist it to the surface.
-Approximately 24 million tons of ore will be hoisted to the surface at peak capacity.
+Approximately 24Mt of ore will be hoisted to the surface at peak capacity.

 During processing, the ore will be crushed to separate the potassium chloride and sodium chloride crystals.
-The final saleable product will be produced following the stages of scrubbing, conditioning, flotation and de-brining.
+The final saleable product will be produced following the stages of scrubbing, conditioning, flotation, and de-brining.

 The contract to construct two mine shafts at the Jansen Potash project was awarded to DMC Mining in December 2010.
 The five-year contract is valued at $400m.